This is one of my favorite Christmas craft DIYs, my Christmas Tree Pillow. It’s easy to make and looks store-bought but it’s handmade.

 I drew this pattern for my demo, so I included the stitching lines.
 You don’t need to include those.
 All you need to do is outline any areas that will be painted in different colors.

 Next, I used acrylic paint and painted the trees.
 It doesn’t have to be exact.
 If you paint outside of the lines, it doesn’t matter.
 That is because the embroidery will define the lines.
 So just have fun painting.

 You can see below that I didn’t paint any colors on top of others.
 Take care to outline the colors so you won’t have to do that.

 I did a bit of shading in my painting and used a lighter/warmer color on the right side of the trees to depict some light.
 (That’s the artist in me.
 You do not need to do this!)

-When you are painting, be careful not to drip paint on the fabric.
+When you paint, be careful not to drip paint on the fabric.
 If it happens, don’t panic.
 You can try to wipe it up but you can also add some white paint, as I did below.
-I dripped paint in two places and ended up adding white paint around all of the trees to balance it out.
+I dripped paint in two places and added white paint around all the trees to balance it out.

-All you need is the free motion foot for your machine.
-This foot may vary based on tour type of machine but I linked a “universal” one.
+All you need is the free-motion foot for your machine.
+This foot may vary based on your type of machine but I linked a “universal” one.